History

 Seeking an increasingly renewable energy oriented model

-From 2012 to the present day Albioma, birth of an independent energy producer committed to the transition to renewable energy and specialised in plant biomass
+From 2012 to 2023 Albioma, birth of an independent energy producer committed to the transition to renewable energy and specialised in plant biomass

-In January 2012, we adopted a new strategy with the main goal of launching a transition to renewable energy.
-This was centred on producing energy from biomass along with a parallel solar power offering.
-In that context, we sold our wind power business to EDF Energies Nouvelles in early 2013.
+In January 2012, we launched a new strategy with the main objective of initiating a transition towards renewable energy.
+This strategy focused on energy recovery from biomass, complemented by a solar offering.
+In this context, we sold our wind power business to EDF Energies Nouvelles at the beginning of 2013.

-In 2018, we commissioned Galion 2 in Martinique, the first 100% biomass/bagasse power plant in Overseas.
-We also deployed the first combustion turbine running on bioethanol in Reunion in February 2019.
+In 2018, we commissioned Galion 2 in Martinique, the first 100% biomass/bagasse power plant in the French overseas territories.
+We also deployed the first combustion turbine powered by bioethanol in Réunion in February 2019.

-Our power plants will all be completely converted to biomass by the end of 2025.
+All our plants will be fully converted to biomass by the end of 2025.

-Since 2021, the Group has acquired two geothermal power plants, Gümüşköy and Kuyucak Jeotermal Elektrik Üretim, in Turkey.
+Since 2021, the Group has also acquired two geothermal plants, Gümüşköy and Kuyucak Jeotermal Elektrik Üretim, in Turkey.

-On the solar side, as a leader overseas, we are continuing to develop innovative projects with storage.
+On the solar side, as the leading operator in the French overseas territories, we continue to develop innovative projects with storage solutions.
 In December 2018, we strengthened our presence in mainland France by acquiring Eneco France (now Albioma Solaire France).
-We entered the Brazilian solar market in August 2022 with the acquisition of a portfolio of six power plants.
+We entered the Brazilian solar market in August 2022 with the acquisition of a portfolio of six plants.

 Albioma, birth of an independent energy producer committed to the transition to renewable energy and specialised in plant biomass